Scaling and Population Loss in Mexican Urban Centres: Introduction

-{ These demographic shifts have been associated with distinct spatial patterns, often described under the traditional framework of urban sprawl.
+{ These demographic shifts have been associated with distinct spatial patterns and are often described within the traditional framework of urban sprawl.
 While \textit{expansion} refers to the physical growth of cities, \textit{sprawl} captures the low-density, car-dependent, and fragmented development that typically accompanies unplanned growth on cities' peripheries \cite{angel2023urban}.
 Research has widely examined and measured sprawl through various methods, including geographic analysis \cite{hamidi2014longitudinal}, cellular automata \cite{yang2023simulating}, land-use models \cite{chaudhuri2013sleuth}, and spatial indicators of density and land-use mix \cite{hamidi2015measuring}.
-Factors contributing to sprawl include the relocation of jobs and industries to the urban periphery \cite{glaeser2001decentralized, manduca2021spatial} and its consequence, such as the spatial mismatch between housing and employment \cite{fan2012planners}, as well as the development of car-oriented urban systems \cite{ewing2010travel}.
-Additionally, although much research on changes in city size focuses on the impact of population growth, demographic trends in many countries (such as Hungary, Bulgaria, Japan, and Italy) suggest that both national and urban populations are likely to shrink.
-It remains unclear, however, whether cities experiencing population decline tend to sprawl or become more compact in their urban form.
+Factors contributing to sprawl include the relocation of jobs and industries to the urban periphery \cite{glaeser2001decentralized, manduca2021spatial}, and their consequences, such as the spatial mismatch between housing and employment \cite{fan2012planners}, as well as the development of car-oriented urban systems \cite{ewing2010travel}.
+Additionally, although much research on changes in city size focuses on the impact of population growth, demographic trends in many countries (such as Hungary, Bulgaria, Japan, and Italy) suggest that both national and urban populations are likely to shrink \cite{UnitedNationsDESA}.
+It remains unclear, however, whether cities experiencing population decline tend to sprawl or become more compact.
 In terms of urban form, is population decline simply a reverse process of population increase? }